International Primary School (Years 1-6)

 - Mathematics – Our structured mathematics programme aims to build number skills.
 Students participate in a range of activities that consolidate, reinforce and develop key concepts.
 Regular diagnostic testing is used to assess progress and identify the need for extra support.

 - Science – Children take part in investigative scientific activities using the Ginn Star Science Scheme.
 Our programme benefits from the resources provided by our Secondary School Science department, and is guided by creative and committed educators.
+One of the annual highlights for our young scientists is the Halloween Science Spooktacular show; the annual science fair run by senior students is also popular with primary children as they get to mix with older students and to learn from experiments they design.

 Class teachers incorporate history, geography, information technology, art, design technology and drama into the curriculum, while specialist teachers contribute lessons in music, languages and physical education.